zoncaesaradmin/zon-releases/README.md

 - Running the installer again downloads the current artifact from the selected `VERSION` path and replaces the installed binary.
+- The binary replacement is done by writing a temp file and atomically moving it into place.
 - If a Linux `zon-agentd.service` already exists and is currently running, the installer restarts it after updating the binary.
 - If `INSTALL_SERVICE=1` is used during an upgrade, the installer also refreshes